yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Getting Started with Shimmers.md

 let result3 = VoteResult.count(votes: [false, false, false, true])
 print(result3) // prints: Result(win: false, tie: false)
 ```

+To improve this test, you can turn these print statements into Swift assertions or preconditions.

 In [Swift Testing](https://github.com/swiftlang/swift-testing), a test case would look like this: